great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 Deploying automated testing into a pipeline
 -------------------------------------------

-So far, your team and you used Great Expectations to capture and document your expectations from the data.
+So far, the team members used Great Expectations to capture and document their expectations from the data.

-It is time to benefit from Great Expectations' automated testing that systematically surfaces errors.
-You will add GE :ref:`Validation Operators<validation_operators_and_actions>` to your data pipeline and configure them.
+It is time for the team to benefit from Great Expectations' automated testing that systematically surfaces errors.
+A data engineer adds GE :ref:`Validation Operators<validation_operators_and_actions>` to the data pipeline and configures them.
 The operators will evaluate the new batches of data that arrive in the pipeline against the expectations the team defined in the previous sections.

-Data pipelines can be implemented with various technologies, but at their core that are DAGs (directed acyclic graph) of computations over data.
+Data pipelines can be implemented with various technologies, but at their core that are DAGs (directed acyclic graphs) of computations over data.

 This drawing shows an example of a node in a pipeline that loads data from a CSV file into a database table.